UPDATE: Pleasanton Police Announce Body Found Matching Description of Missing Jogger Philip Kreycik

 PLEASANTON (CBS SF) — Authorities announced Tuesday that a body matching the description of missing jogger Philip Kreycik was found in the Pleasanton park where he had disappeared on July 10.

-Pleasanton police said a volunteer found the body Tuesday shortly after 2:30 p.m. about 250 yards off of a game trail in a remote area of the park.READ MORE: Zoom Agrees To $85 Million Settlement Over Failure to Protect Users' Privacy
+Pleasanton police said a volunteer found the body Tuesday shortly after 2:30 p.m. about 250 yards off of a game trail in a remote area of the park.READ MORE: Berkeley Hills Residents Urged To Stay Elsewhere During Extreme Fire Weather

 Officials said that they were unable to positively identify the body on Tuesday, but offered their condolences to the family in the wake of the discovery.
 The Alameda County Coroner would be determining a positive identity and determining cause of death, authorities said.